-Andrea Klann is a visual artist and illustrator, writer and instructor.
+E. Andrea Klann is a visual artist and illustrator, writer and instructor.

 Andrea’s work is represented in Vancouver by Kurbatoff Gallery and held in private and public collections in Canada, US, UK and Australia.

 She writes and illustrates nonfiction and essay and has worked for publishers such as The National Post, The Economist Intelligence Unit and The Guardian UK and Observer UK.
-Andrea wrote, illustrated and published one of the world's first online travel guides, 'Rediguana Reveals Vancouver: Living like a Local' - an irreverent look at Vancouver through a local lens.
+She wrote, illustrated and published one of the world's first online travel guides, 'Rediguana Reveals Vancouver: Living like a Local' - an irreverent look at Vancouver through a local lens.

 Her studio is located eighteen nautical miles from Vancouver, in a 1920 bungalow she and her partner barged to an island.
 When not making art, writing or Cultivating Creativity, Andrea can be found elsewhere - exploration is inspiration so she travels often.